 Performance Metrics and Testing Methodology

-To effectively evaluate tent stakes, we employed a rigorous testing methodology that assessed performance across five vital metrics: durability, packability, holding power, versatility, and ease of use.
-Each of the ten stakes underwent 80 installations, totaling over 800 uses in varied terrains, including sandy, soft, firm, and rocky conditions.
-This performance comparison revealed significant insights.
+We evaluated these tent stakes by testing them across five primary metrics: durability, packability, holding power, versatility, and ease of use.
+Each of the ten stakes underwent 80 installations.
+This totaled over 800 uses across sandy, soft, firm, and rocky ground.

 Our evaluation focused on:

-- Holding Power: Ability to secure tents in diverse conditions.
+- Holding Power: Ability to secure tents in high winds and loose ground.

 - Versatility: Effectiveness across different environments.